-The amended planning proposal is accompanied by an amended indicative concept proposal which establishes a building envelope and footprint for a future development.
+The planning proposal is accompanied by an indicative concept proposal which establishes a building envelope and footprint, with a maximum building height of RL 259, for future development.
 The proposal is consistent with the vision, objectives, and built form guidance within the St Leonards and Crows Nest 2036 Plan (2036 Plan).

-This amended report is prepared to assist Council with amending the NSLEP in relation to the site in accordance with Section 3.33 of the Environmental Planning and Assessment Act 1979 (EP&A Act).
+This report is to be prepared prior to public exhibition of the planning proposal, which is required under section 3.34(2)(c) and clause 4 of Schedule 1 of the Environmental Planning and Assessment Act 1979 (EP&A Act).